-Risks with labour relations human resources management
+Risks associated with labour relations and human resources management:

-associated The 2023 financial year proved extremely lively in regard to new rules and regulations concerning equality, not merely between genders but also various different collectives.
+The 2024 financial year proved extremely lively in regard to the development of new regulations approved in 2023 concerning equality, not merely between genders but also various different collectives.
 Adaptation to these changes has brought with it a significant degree of uncertainty, since several such legislative items require regulatory development to ensure satisfactory implementation of them despite already being in force, which has still not been carried out.
 A fair amount of controversy surfaced over the year in relation to close adherence to all the obligations associated with giving due approval for the organisation's Equality Plan which has been in place for some years now.
-Case law and the different external audits to which the organisation has been subjected both endorse the manner in which it has acted, so this situation is not viewed as likely to lead to any material impact (in particular, the Group's course of action and interpretation of case law has been favourably backed up by a judgment which Madrid's Regional Supreme Court handed down, even though this was not final and nonappealable).
+As the case law and the different external audits to which the organisation has been subjected both endorse the manner in which it has acted, the company decided to go to the National Court, with the result of an upholding ruling that upholds and ratifies the Group's Plan, but that its validity expires on 31 December 2025, so that a new negotiation has begun which, if not satisfactorily concluded, could have a negative impact from that date onwards.